 Are You in Danger of an ADA Lawsuit?

 You may have accessibility and seating taken care of for disabled patrons, but are you taking care of everything?
-A growing number of lawsuits that are currently hitting the theater world revolve around the subject of closed captioning for hearing-impaired theater attendees.
+A growing number of lawsuits, from Santa Cruz Auto Accident Attorneys, that are currently hitting the theater world revolve around the subject of closed captioning for hearing-impaired theater attendees.
 Theaters by law must provide their customers with auxiliary hearing aids and other measures.
 However, some argue that making such demands of theater/venue owners is in fact a violation of first amendment rights.

 Ultimately, it is your call to make with hearing aids and other measures.
 Consider erring on the side of caution, where it concerns matters of ADA compliance, and make sure to consult with counsel to determine if you structure is subject to the ADA, and what can be done to ensure compliance.